 Jump to section

-Secondary renal hyperparathyroidism is a disease involving both the endocrine system and skeletal system.
+Secondary renal hyperparathyroidism in reptiles is a disease involving both the endocrine system and skeletal system.
 In this disorder, the blood calcium level of the turtle is out of ratio with the phosphorus.
 This is caused by overactivity of certain glands caused by poor nutrition, environmental factors, and other underlying diseases.
 Since the blood calcium level is too low, the body tries to find it where it can; in this case, it takes it from the bone itself.
 As the body takes calcium from the bones to disperse elsewhere, it leads to malformations and deformities within the skeletal structure and shell.
 It can also lead to calcification of soft tissues due to improper placement of the calcium by the body.
 Symptoms can start out vague, such as weakness and lethargy, but once progressed can become more definitive, such as defective bone formation and renal damage.
 Blood tests will need to be performed and a possible renal biopsy may need to be taken in order for the veterinarian to give a 100% diagnosis.
 Treatment starts with getting the calcium phosphorous ratio back to normal and then additional supportive therapies are administered as needed.
 If caught early and treated effectively, your turtle should be able to live a long, full life.

 Secondary renal hyperparathyroidism is a degenerative bone disease that can affect your turtle.
 It can cause lifelong deformities and may lead to his eventual death if not treated.

 Secondary renal hyperparathyroidism in turtles is typically associated with soft tissue calcification, hyperphosphatemia, hypocalcemia, and osteodystrophy.
 Or, more simply put, it is commonly known as a metabolic bone disease.
 Secondary nutritional hyperparathyroidism is a similar condition to the renal version and both are sometimes used interchangeably when discussing the condition.